GemsLoveNLP/DCRNN_PyTorch/README.md

 ```

 There is a chance that the training loss will explode, the temporary workaround is to restart from the last saved model before the explosion, or to decrease the learning rate earlier in the learning rate schedule.

+The config.yaml file is where the training parameters are stored.

 ## Eval baseline methods